AMDESE/AMDSEV/README.md

 Follow the below steps to build the required components and launch an SEV-SNP guest.
 These steps are tested primarily in conjunction with Ubuntu 22.04 hosts/guests, but other distros are supported to some degree by contributors to this repo.

+## Upgrading from 6.6-based SNP hypervisor/host kernels

+QEMU command-line options have changed for basic booting of SNP guests.
+Please see the launch-qemu.sh script in this repository for updated options.

+There is also now a new -certs option for launch-qemu.sh, which corresponds to a new QEMU 'certs-path' parameter (see launch-qemu.sh for specifics) that needs to be set when specifying a certificate blob to be passed to guests when they request an attestation report via extended guest requests.
+This was previously handled via the SNP_SET_EXT_CONFIG SEV device IOCTL, which handled both updating the ReportedTCB for the system in conjunction with updating the certificate blob corresponding to the attestation report signatures associated with that particular ReportedTCB.
+These 2 tasks are now handled separately:

+ * certificate updates are handled by simply updated the certificate blob file specified by the above-mentioned -certs-path parameter
+ * ReportedTCB updates are handled by a new IOCTL, SNP_SET_CONFIG, which is similar to SNP_SET_EXTENDED_CONFIG, but no longer provides any handling for certificate updates.

+There are also 2 new IOCTLs, SNP_SET_CONFIG_START/SNP_SET_CONFIG_END, which can be used in cases where there are running SNP guests on a system and the ReportedTCB and certs file updates need to done atomically relative to any attestation requests that might be issued while updating those 2 things.

+The SNP_GET_EXT_CONFIG has also been removed, since without any handling for certificates it is now redundant with the information already available via the SNP_PLATFORM_STATUS IOCTL.

+For more details on any of the above IOCTLs, see the latest [SEV IOCTL documentation](https://github.com/AMDESE/linux/blob/snp-host-latest/Documentation/virt/coco/sev-guest.rst) in the kernel.

+Various host-side tools need to be updated to handle these changes, so if you are relying on any such tools to handle the above tasks, please verify whether or not the necessary changes are in place yet and plan accordingly.

 ## Upgrading from 6.5-based SNP hypervisor/host kernels

 If you were previously using a build based on kernel 6.5-rc2 host kernel, you may notice a drop in boot-time performance switch over to the latest kernel.
 This is due to [SRSO mitigations](https://www.amd.com/content/dam/amd/en/documents/corporate/cr/speculative-return-stack-overflow-whitepaper.pdf) that were added in later versions of kernel 6.5 and enabled by default.
 While it is not recommended, you can use the 'spec_rstack_overflow=off' kernel command-line options in both host and guest to disable these mitigations for the purposes of evaluating performance differences vs. previous builds.